bergsans/archaize-js/text/_APPENDIX.md

 Philosophy when writing these kind of application. *Do one thing and do it well.* If you see to it that the application is 'linkable', that other applications can 'pipe' it, you've created a small part of a larger eco-system.

+## Archaize JS Web solution dependencies

+The Web solution uses Node.js, Express and Socket.io on the back-end.
+As view-layer on the front-end, I use React.
+I've used WebPack/Babel.js in the build process.

 ## Trivia